viamrobotics/docs/docs/viam/_index.md

 Viam is a complete software platform for robots.

+#### Platform Quickstart: Using the App

+The most simple way to create your first robot on the Viam platform is through our user interface for connecting with and managing robots, the [Viam app](app.viam.com).

+Create an account, and create a new robot on there, even if you don't know what you want your robot to look like yet.
+You'll be redirected to a control center for this new robot.

+After that, you can walk through our documentation to learn more about the platform, assemble your robot (*hint:* you don't need much more than a PC or single-board-computer), and connect it to the in-app control center.

+Read on to learn more.

-## Robots
+## What's a robot?

 A *robot* in Viam consists of at least one computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` along with the hardware the computer controls.
 The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
-A robot could be a single-board computer with a single sensor or LED wired to it, or a robot can consist of multiple computers with many components, acting as one unit.
+A robot can be a single-board computer with a single [sensor](../components/sensor.md) or LED wired to it, or a robot can consist of multiple computers with many physical components connected, acting as one unit.

 ![Robot components](img/robot-components.png)

-## `viam-server`
+## `viam-server`: The software on your robot

 [`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each computer in a robot and: